What is Molar Hypomin?

-Putting pain issues aside however, those kids affected more severely by Molar Hypomin do have a higher risk of getting caries (cavities) for several reasons.
-First, when their enamel is chalky and porous rather than shiny hard, the "plaque bugs" (bacteria) that cause dental caries can penetrate the tooth more easily and so become inaccessible to cleansing with a toothbrush.
-This situation only gets worse when the enamel is soft and crumbly, giving even more places for bacteria to hide.
-Third, the extreme sensitivity of some Hypomin teeth can stop kids brushing in that part of the mouth, so aggravating the risk for caries – a dental example of a vicious circle.
+Putting pain issues aside however, those kids affected more severely by Molar Hypomin do have a higher risk of getting an unusually rapid type of decay for several reasons.
+First, when enamel is chalky and porous rather than shiny hard, the "plaque bugs" (bacteria) that cause dental caries can penetrate the weakened tooth more easily and so become inaccessible to cleansing with a toothbrush.
+This situation only gets worse when the enamel is really soft and crumbly, giving even more places for bacteria to hide and launch their acidic attack.
+Third, the extreme sensitivity of some Hypomin teeth can stop kids brushing in that part of the mouth, so aggravating the risk for decay – a dental example of a vicious circle.
+Reflecting these multiple risk factors, an Australian study found that, from age 3 years, decay was over five-times more prevalent in chalky teeth (mostly 2-year molars) than for normal baby teeth from the same mouths (see following graph).
+A major strength of this longitudinal study is that it followed the same group of children over several years, thereby avoiding many of the uncertainties associated with the common type of study that examines different groups of children at various ages (cross-sectional study).
+For more about decay risk go here.

 Unsightly front teeth may not only lead to anxiety for the owner but also create awkwardness for onlookers.
 Fortunately, Dentists these days have many options for improving the cosmetic appearance of front teeth, and often these work well when the defective patches are relatively small.
 In badly affected molars however, the defective enamel can cause Dentists all manner of problems and as a result some types of fillings don't last as long as normal.
-Another problem is that sensitive Molar Hypomin teeth can be slow to go numb with local anaesthetic, which of course is awkward for both Dentist and child.
+Another problem is that sensitive Hypomin teeth can be slow to go numb with local anaesthetic, which of course is awkward for both Dentist and child.
 For these reasons, your Dentist might suggest using an alternative type of anaesthetic or refer you to a specialist (read more).